Special Measures

 Intermediary's assessment and report

-Once an intermediary (whether registered or unregistered) has been engaged, the intermediary will meet the vulnerable witness and carry out an assessment.
-The assessment must take place in the presence of a responsible third party.
+Once an intermediary (whether registered or non-registered) has been engaged, the intermediary will meet the vulnerable witness and carry out an assessment.
+The assessment must take place in the presence of a responsible third party, who is not involved in the case.
 The intermediary must make a note of what happened in the assessment.
-The note is disclosable.
+The note may be disclosable in proceedings and will be assessed on a case-by-case basis.

-The purpose of the assessment is for the intermediary to determine whether they are able to (1) establish rapport with the witness, (2) facilitate communication to a satisfactory level and (3) improve the quality (completeness, accuracy, coherence) of the witness's evidence during the police interview and subsequently at trial, if required.
+The purpose of the assessment is for the intermediary to determine whether they can (1) establish rapport with the witness, (2) facilitate communication to a satisfactory level and (3) improve the quality (completeness, accuracy, coherence) of the witness's evidence during the police interview and subsequently at trial, if required.
 The intermediary's assessment may form the basis of the report to the court.

 Intermediaries - preparation for trial